lsst-dm/dm_dev_guide/services/lsst-dev.rst

 Configure Git LFS
 =================

-You can get Git LFS through EUPS:
+After you have initialized a shared stack, you can enable Git LFS using EUPS:

 .. code-block:: bash